amrvac/amrvac/doc/installation.md

 # Update the code {#update_code}

-It is recommended to update the code weekly to benefit from new improvements and new features which are continuously developed.
+It is recommended to update the code regularly to benefit from new improvements and new features which are continuously developed.
 To update the code:

     cd ~/codes/amrvac